3 Predictions for Next Week

 Let me once again whip out my trusty, dusty, and occasionally accurate crystal ball to make three calls that may play out over the next few trading days.

-1. BlackBerry will close lower on the week
+1. Rite Aid will close higher on the week

-My first call is for BlackBerry shares to move lower on the week.
+My first call is for Rite Aid shares to move higher for the week.

 2.The Nasdaq Composite will beat the Dow this week